sanketkumarsingh/mediaeval2016-placing/README.md

 # mediaeval2016-placing

 This repository contain source code for experiment ran for Mediaeval workshop 2016 - The placing task.
+Working note paper can be found here: http://slim-sig.irisa.fr/me16proc/MediaEval_2016_paper_32.pdf

 We use the YFCC dataset and training and test set provided by organizers of Mediaeval Benchmarking -  Placing task.